The store

 Well done!

-7. Linda Kreger
+7. Linda Kreger says:

 When I was a kid, there was nothing extra for novelties.
 Getting a 5-cent Dairy Queen cone was a once-in-a-blue-moon treat.
 So I can sympathize 🙂